 Because of the heat, this is not the most comfortable season for sightseeing and walking around, although if you like the fun of Songkran and don't mind getting wet, it is a big Thai holiday period and there are many things going on in these months.

 Generally, at this time of year Bangkok weather is dry with the occasional thunderstorm, but it may be come cloudy and overcast as it gets towards the end of May or early June.

 The weather in Bangkok during the Rainy Season is surprising not as wet as you might think.

 The rainy season starts in early July with thunderstorms in the the late afternoon or early evening.

-This is a combination of the local rainfall and also flood-waters coming down the Chao Phraya River from up-country.
+This is a combination of the local rainfall and also flood-waters coming down the Chao Phraya River from up-country rains.

 Usually any flooding is isolated to low lying areas and not a problem for the average tourist.

-Many parts of Bangkok are low lying and sudden downpours of rain can cause flash flooding that significantly affects traffic.
-Travel around the city by car is best avoided at these time.
+In reality though many parts of Bangkok are low lying and sudden downpours of rain can cause flash flooding that significantly affects traffic as the drainage struggles to cope with the deluge.